naraengk/auto-annotated-portfolio/content/pages/index.md

     variant: variant-a
     title: Introduction
     subtitle: A little about me
-    text: >+
+    text: >
-      I am Naraen Gopalakrishnan, a sophomore pursuing Computer Engineering at the UMass Amherst, with a passion for AI and ML.
+      Hey, I'm Naraen Gopalakrishnan, a sophomore pursuing Computer Engineering at UMass Amherst, with a passion for AI, ML, Cybersecurity and Embedded Systems.
 My academic journey is complemented by hands-on experience through various internships and projects.
 Beyond my professional pursuits, I am an avid football and F1 enthusiast, and enjoy bowling too.
-My diverse interests reflect my dynamic approach to both technology and leisure, driving me to excel in every endeavor I undertake.\*
+My diverse interests reflect my dynamic approach to both technology and leisure, driving me to excel in every endeavor I undertake.
     elementId: ''
     styles:
       self: